MHuzaifa191/encrypted-chat/README.md

 # Secure Chat System

 ## Overview
-This is a Python-based secure chat application that implements end-to-end encryption using Diffie-Hellman key exchange and AES encryption.
+This is a CLI-based secure chat application that implements end-to-end encryption in python using Diffie-Hellman key exchange and AES encryption.
 The system provides secure user registration, login, and real-time messaging.

 ## Features
 - Secure user registration and authentication